georgecho98/bootcamp-hw-5/readme.md

 # God Readme Generator
     ## Description
-    This is a quick readme generator apps.
-Prompt the user to input info, and write to a readme file automatically.
-It is very useful.
+    This is a quick readme genarator apps demo.
+Prompt the user for input and write to the read me file

     ## Table of Contents
     - [Installation](#installation)